-Related terms: heart valves, valve insufficiency, valve regurgitation, valve stenosis, valvular heart disease
+Related terms: heart valves, valve insufficiency, valve regurgitation, valve stenosis,

 Every time your heart beats, blood flows into, through, and out of your heart.
 In fact, your heart moves about 100 gallons (379 liters) of blood through your body every hour.

 Blood is pumped through your heart in only one direction.
 Heart valves play key roles in this one-way blood flow, opening and closing with each heartbeat.
 Pressure changes behind and in front of the valves allow them to open their flap-like "doors" (called cusps or leaflets) at just the right time, then close them tightly to prevent a backflow of blood.

 There are 4 valves in the heart: tricuspid, pulmonary, mitral, and aortic.

 Two types of problems can disrupt blood flow though the valves: regurgitation or stenosis.

 Regurgitation is also called insufficiency or incompetence.
 Regurgitation happens when a valve doesn't close properly and blood leaks backward instead of moving in the proper one-way flow.
 If too much blood flows backward, only a small amount can travel forward to your body's organs.
 Your heart tries to make up for this by working harder, but with time your heart will become enlarged (dilated) and less able to pump blood through your body.

 Stenosis (narrowing) happens when the leaflets do not open wide enough and only a small amount of blood can flow through the valve.
 This narrowing results when the leaflets thicken, stiffen, or fuse together.
 Because of the narrowed valve, your heart must work harder to move blood through your body.